sexymonster/traffic_animation/README.md

 # traffic_animation

-btn1 calls file open dialog 2 times.
+btn1 calls two file open dialogs.

-First, open Network input file and then open Network output file.
+First, choose Network input file and Network output file in sequence.
 Map will be drawn.

-After that, if you click btn2, animation will start.
+After that, click btn2 to open the meso file.

+At last, click the animation start button and you can see the animation.

 class Map(QGraphicsView) is scene of map and class MyWidget(QWidget) is whole widgets including map, btns.